How To Invest Like Steve Clark: When Risk Management Beats Prediction

 8) How are positions sized?

-Start small when uncertainty is high, scale with evidence (win + breadth) and realized volatility falling.
-Risk per trade and aggregate book risk are capped; losers are cut faster than winners are added.
+Start small when uncertainty is high.
+Scale up with mathematical evidence (win + breadth) and specifically when realized volatility falling.
+Risk per trade and aggregate book risk are strictly capped.
+The losers are cut mechanically; winners are held.

 9) What’s a simple Clark-style trade template?

-Kill switch: Rule-based exit on volatility spike or thesis invalidation.
+• Kill switch: Rule-based exit on a sudden, unpredicted volatility spike.

 10) How does he avoid common manager pitfalls?